luis-caldas/nix/README.md

 A file named `system` in the root of the project is needed in order to select the system that is going to be built, it is a simple plain text file with the systems name inside

-For the commands `nixos-rebuilt` or `nixos-install` to work the file `linker.nix` must be imported from your `/etc/nixos/configuration.nix` file
+For the commands `nixos-rebuild` or `nixos-install` to work the file `linker.nix` must be imported from your `/etc/nixos/configuration.nix` file±

+# Warnings

+When installing it to a new system, it is needed that the graphical flag is set to false, and only set to true when the system is already installed and ready to perform a `nixos-rebuild`